Gloppen Municipality

 Gloppen is a municipality in the county of Vestland, Norway.
 It is located in the traditional district of Nordfjord.
+The administrative centre of the municipality is the village of Sandane.

-Gloppen is generally subdivided into three areas: Hyen in the west, Gloppen in the center, and Breim in the east.
+Gloppen Municipality is generally subdivided into three areas: Hyen in the west, Gloppen in the center, and Breim in the east.
 Each of the areas have their own main service centres.
 Sandane, the administrative centre of the municipality, is the largest with about 2,500 inhabitants.
 Sandane, Vereide, and Sørstranda are centered on the Gloppefjorden in Gloppen in the central part of the municipality.
 The villages of Byrkjelo, Re, Kandal, and Egge are centered on the lake Breimsvatnet in the Breim area in the east.
-The villages of Straume, Eimhjellen, and Solheim are located around the Hyefjorden in Hyen in the west.
+The villages of Hyen, Eimhjellen, and Solheim are located around the Hyefjorden in Hyen in the west.

+The 1030.53 km2 municipality is the 112th largest by area out of the 357 municipalities in Norway.
+Gloppen Municipality is the 165th most populous municipality in Norway with a population of 5,936.
+The municipality's population density is 5.8 PD/km2 and its population has increased by 4.1% over the previous 10-year period.

 The whole municipality sits on the southern side of the large Nordfjorden.
 The European route E39 highway runs through the municipality before crossing the Nordfjorden on a car ferry.
 The Sandane Airport, Anda is located along the E39 highway, just north of Vereide.

-The 1030.53 km2 municipality is the 112th largest by area out of the 356 municipalities in Norway.
-Gloppen is the 162nd most populous municipality in Norway with a population of 5,875.
-The municipality's population density is 5.8 PD/km2 and its population has increased by 3.5% over the previous 10-year period.

 General information

-Gloppen was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The original municipality was identical to the Gloppen parish (prestegjeld) including the sub-parishes (sokn) of Gimmestad, Breim, and Vereide.
-On 1 January 1886, the sub-parish of Breim (population: 1,823) was separated from Gloppen to form its own municipality.
-This left Gloppen with 2,970 residents.
+The parish of Gloppen was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The original municipality included the sub-parishes (sokn) of Gimmestad, Breim, and Vereide.
+On 1 January 1886, Gloppen Municipality was divided.
+The eastern part of the municipality (population: 1,823) was separated to form the new Breim Municipality.
+This left Gloppen Municipality with 2,970 residents.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Breim (population: 1,731) was merged back into the municipality of Gloppen.
-After the merger, the population of Gloppen was 5,702.
-On 1 January 1965, the Hoplandsgrenda area (population: 42) of Gloppen municipality (on the northern shore of the Nordfjorden) was transferred to neighboring Stryn Municipality.
-On 1 January 1992, the Lote area of Gloppen (also on the north side of the Nordfjorden) was transferred to Eid Municipality.
-This left all of Gloppen located south of the Nordfjorden.
+On 1 January 1964, Breim Municipality (population: 1,731) was merged back into Gloppen Municipality.
+After the merger, the population of Gloppen Municipality was 5,702.
+On 1 January 1965, the Hoplandsgrenda area (population: 42) of Gloppen Municipality (on the northern shore of the Nordfjorden) was transferred to neighboring Stryn Municipality.
+On 1 January 1992, the Lote area of Gloppen Municipality (also on the north side of the Nordfjorden) was transferred to Eid Municipality.
+The remaining land of Gloppen Municipality was then only located south of the Nordfjorden.

-On 1 January 2020, the municipality became part of the newly created Vestland county after Sogn og Fjordane and Hordaland counties were merged.
+Historically, this municipality was part of the old Sogn og Fjordane county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).